Polymer/polymer-bundler/README.md

 `polymer-bundler` constructor takes an object of options similar to the command line options.
-- `basePath`: A folder to treat as "webroot".
-  - When specified, use an absolute path to `target`.
 - `excludes`: An array of strings with regular expressions to exclude paths from being inlined.
 - `stripExcludes`: Similar to `excludes`, but strips the imports from the output entirely.
     - If `stripExcludes` is empty, it will be set the value of `excludes` by default.